Sports Injury Physiotherapy

 - Alter G provides a safe enclosed option for those fearful of walking on the footpath or uneven surfaces

-- The load bearing ability provides for a gradual increase in intensity particularly useful for those overweight
+- The load bearing ability provides for a gradual increase in intensity particularly useful for those overweight or beginning running again.

 Who Uses the Alter G Treadmill?